tiagomonteiro0715/Energy-Related-Class-Reports-NOVA-University-BSc-in-Electrical-and-Computer-Engineering/README.md

 This repository contains academic laboratorial reports from classes related to the eletrical engineering subfiled called Energy.

+In my bachelor degree, there was 2 classes on Energy:
+- **Theoretical Electrotechnics**: Core electrical engineering principles and mathematical models
+- **Electromechanical Energy Conversion**: Practical applications and theoretical foundations

+---

 The 1.º Theoretical Electrotechnics report grade was of 15.5 out of 20 The 2.º Theoretical Electrotechnics report grade was of 17.5 out of 20